 Diversity in Data Teams: “This can be an inspiration on looking for a source of an issue.”

 In diverse teams, misunderstandings and communication problems are normal.
-But for Lydia, this is an opportunity, because she knows that there is one thing that everyone has the same: “This is the passion for data. (…) We are not very diverse in what I kind of like to call an ‘engineering mindset’.”
+But for Lydia, this is an opportunity, because she knows that there is one thing that everyone has in common: “This is the passion for data. (…) We are not very diverse in what I kind of like to call an ‘engineering mindset’.”
 For each team member, it’s about finding a machine-learning solution that is suitable and solves a problem.
 This is exactly where everyone pulls together for the overarching goal.

 “So in the topic that matters the most for us is to deliver.
 We have a common goal, common understanding, and a common idea of what we like to achieve. “